China airlines see profits tumbling, fear euro zone knock-on

 The Chinese government, which bailed out its money-losing state carriers during the global financial crisis in 2008, is again ready to rescue them, even though the top three airlines are not burdened by billions of dollars losses as they were four years ago.

-China Southern and Air China are set to receive a combined 3.05 billion yuan from the government, while aid is also on the way to China Eastern, according to its chairman Liu.
+China Southern and Air China are set to receive a combined 3.05 billion yuan ($478.85 million) from the government, while aid is also on the way to China Eastern, according to its chairman Liu.

 Airline cash injections are part of Beijing's economic policy package, which includes its first interest rate cut in ALMOST four years, aimed at shielding its economy from the euro zone's deepening debt crisis.